 - The Cradle of Humankind and the Sterkfontein Caves, situated in the near proximity of Johannesburg, has been a Unesco World Heritage site since 1999.
 A 2.3 million year old fossil was discovered there, nicknamed Mrs. Ples.
 More than one third of early hominid fossils ever found prior to 2010 have been discovered in Sterkfontein.

-As you can see, Johannesburg is a fascinating city and has lots of interesting facts.
+As you can see, there are lots of interesting facts about Johannesburg and it is a fascinating city.
 We can easily say that it is one of Africa’s most important economic, cultural and business hubs.
+Some of these Johannesburg facts are generally known and others are interesting to know when visiting the city.

 Have you ever been to Johannesburg?
-Do you know some more interesting facts about the city?
+Do you know some more interesting facts about Johannesburg?

 Disclosure: Some of the above links are affiliate links.
 We will earn a small percentage of the sale if you purchase through them at absolutely NO extra cost to you!
 This helps us keep our site going, so thank you for your support.